How do you experience the best of Denver’s food scene?

 Denver foodies will likely steer you toward tacos or green chile, probably the two most worshipped foods in the city: universally accessible, inexpensive and arguably better than just about anywhere else in America.
 Denver’s infatuation with Mexican fare extends throughout the city, including Colfax Avenue.
 The 26.5-mile expanse — the longest commercial stretch of asphalt in the United States — trumpets a fistful of taquerias, not to mention dozens of other restaurants, most of which proffer international cuisines.
 Federal Boulevard and Havana Street follow suit, extolling the virtues of Thai, Vietnamese, Taiwanese, Chinese, Ethiopian, Korean, Japanese, African and regional Mexican cooking.
 Federal Boulevard, by the way, is the undisputed kingpin of Denver’s taco culture.

 What else do locals crave?
-Envision a metropolis, too, where restaurant menus are inked with some of the most coveted ingredients in the nation — Colorado lamb and beef, Palisade peaches, Olathe corn, Rocky Ford melons, cheese and sweet cherries.
+Envision a metropolis, too, where restaurant menus are inked with some of the most coveted ingredients in the nation — Colorado lamb and beef, Palisade peaches, Olathe corn, cheese and sweet cherries.
 “Local ingredients always influence our menus, and my staff and I love to go to the farmers’ markets to buy what’s in season — and then we go back to the kitchens and play,” says Jennifer Jasinski, a James Beard Award-winning chef, who co-owns Rioja, Bistro Vendome, Euclid Hall and Stoic & Genuine.
 Innovative and creative restaurants are rampant in The Mile High City, and there’s culinary progression at every turn.

 “Our community is filled with entrepreneurs that are excited about the American food movement, and the amazing opportunities for growth are fostering the next generation of food thinkers in Denver,” says Seidel.